Rockies vs. Marlins Player Props Betting Odds

 Blackmon Stats

-- Blackmon hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .250 with two doubles, a walk and an RBI.
+- Blackmon will look for his fifth straight game with a hit in this contest.
+During his last five outings he is hitting .250 with three doubles, a walk and two RBI.

 Blackmon Recent Games